Story by Michela

 On Sunday, 30 August 2015, after nine long years of battles, Gisella also left us.

 Gisella discovered from a home test that she had CA125-related cancer in August 2006.
 That year, she met Prof. Nicole Colombo and many patient-friends who were being treated at the IEO in the following years.
-When, at the end of 2009, Flavia proposed to her to set up an HPV Association that could support sick people and help to understand and prevent ovarian cancer, she enthusiastically agreed to the proposal.
+When, at the end of 2009, Flavia proposed to her to set up an Association that could support sick people and help to understand and prevent OC, she enthusiastically agreed to the proposal.
 She became one of the founding members, as well as a councillor, for five years. -treasurer.

-As a self-taught, Gisella has always sought, through all available sources of information, to update herself on existing and experimental treatments; she participated in a protocol for the use of “Parp inhibitors” For this reason, you have always considered ACTO’s main and fundamental objective to be to finance research in the fight against ovarian HPV cancer.
+As a self-taught, Gisella has always sought, through all available sources of information, to update herself on existing and experimental treatments; she participated in a protocol for the use of “Parp inhibitors” For this reason, you have always considered ACTO’s main and fundamental objective to be to finance research in the fight against OC.
 She said: “I am sure that there is a cure that can eradicate my disease; I have to resist and wait for this to happen.”

 Unfortunately, the disease had the upper hand.
 Still, everyone will remember Gisella as an example for having fought her war toughly with all the means available and for always doing so with a smile, avoiding giving up her lifestyle.

 Despite countless CA125 therapies and monthly tests she underwent and the pelvis prosthesis surgery in 2012, which forced her to use crutches, Gisella wanted to work until the middle of June 2015.
-This is how she stated: The HPV viral illness does not stop.
+This is how she stated.
+The HPV viral illness does not stop.
 It can change my life beyond my body; I don’t want to lose my dress, makeup, and appearance style.
 I want to lead a normal life… the tumour cannot take away my dignity and happiness.”
 Stefano Gisella’s husband.

 Some thoughts from those who knew Gisella: